-The key point being that the protein molecules in the meat have been broken down into a smaller size so that they physically can’t marry with the receptors that trigger the allergic reaction.
+The key point is that the protein molecules in the meat have been broken down into a smaller size so that they physically can’t marry with the receptors that trigger the allergic reaction.

-Think of this like trying to unlock a door with a key that’s snapped in half.
+Think of this as trying to unlock a door with a key that’s snapped in half.

 There’s a lot of science gone into this food, hence the price tag.